 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 There are two large parking lots after the entrance station, but you should make an immediate right instead and go into the "lower lot" popular with climbers and kayakers.

 Hike to the River Trail, which is the last maintained trail before the river.
 After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 Follow the River Trail across some wooden planks.
 Shortly after them, you will come to an eroded area that has a nice view of the upstream end of Seclusion (with the Seclusion route).
 It’s about 40 more yards to the top of the crag.

 Relatively easy Class 3/4 descents are possible from either end of the crag.
 An even easier approach is a bit farther downstream at the downstream end of the Romeo’s Ladder crag.

 It should take about 15 minutes to hike from the parking area to the top of Seclusion.

 The park is open from 7 A.M. until dark every day except Christmas.
 There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
 Annual and interagency passes are also available (the latter costs $80).

-Climbers are required to register (free).
+Climbers are asked to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.